 Note that, when dissolving polygons, the attributes of one input polygon will be used to populate the attributes for the dissolved polygon.
 Please check the Attribute Table carefully to make sure that it accurately represents the attributes of dissolved polygons and edit as appropriate.
 (For example, in this case, the count for one of the two non-breeding polygons is retained, so we must edit the attribute data (see below) to show the sum of the counts of the dissolved polygons instead.)

-Topic summary Well done - you've completed the topic on GIS tools for delineating new KBAs.
-We recommend you Save your project now.
+Well done - you've completed the topic on GIS tools for delineating new KBAs.